 After completing the breakfast, you will be taken to the town of Pushkar, also known as the desert oasis and the journey will take 6 hours by road.

-You will spend the wonderful evening watching the birds.
+ou will spend the wonderful evening watching the birds.
+Overnight is in Bharatpur.

-You will be transferred by road to Jaipur.
-You will be transferred to airport in time for your flight to Jaipur.
-Be assured that you will reach there on time so that you do not miss your flight.
-The city is over 260 years old.
+Drive from Bharatpur to Jaipur airport in time for your return flight.
+The city of Jaipur is over 260 years old.
 The Pink City got its name when in the 18th century, Prince of Wales visited the place and the whole city was painted in pink in his honor.
+No accommodation is reserved for this day.